The Surprising, and Unfortunate Truth About Spreadsheets

 — Manual processing of claim form data means your team is allocating an unnecessary amount of resources and overhead into claim management.
 With price management automation, your workforce can allocate their labor to other (more important) revenue generating activities.
 However, auditing backend rebates with traditional methods put an unneeded strain on labor workload.
 Overworked channel teams do not properly validate claims, instead, they validate pricing discounts without realizing they’re significantly overpaying; inadequate tools for managing complex, high-volume sales channels also lead to delays in processing—resulting in frustrated, unsatisfied partners.

 5 – Unnecessary waste of financial resources

-– Overtime, chronic overpayments takes a significant toll on internal revenue.
+– Over time, chronic overpayments take a significant toll on internal revenue.
 This means you are taking away financial resources from areas of your business that might need them most.

 6 – The risk of Partners to ‘Game the System’

-– Sooner than later, your channel partners will catch on to the fact that you don’t have a competent system in place towards auditing claims.
+– Sooner than later, your channel partners will catch on to the fact that you don’t have a competent system for managing channel incentives in place.
 Your inability to accurately calculate claims against special pricing parameters means partners can take advantage of the ‘grey areas’ of your process, knowing that you don’t have the resources/technical capacity to identify invalid discounts.